hteumeuleu/caniemail/_features/html-video.md

     "4": "`<video>`, `<source>` and `<track>` tags are stripped.
 The fallback content is shown instead.", "5": "Partial support.
-Requires the `controls` attribute to play.", "6": "Partial support. `autoplay` is not supported.", "7": "The `<video>` element is supported and the `poster` image is visible, but the video can not play due to a strict Content Security Policy."
+Requires the `controls` attribute to play.", "6": "Partial support. `autoplay` is not supported.", "7": "The `<video>` element is supported and the `poster` image is visible, but the video can not play due to a strict Content Security Policy.", "8": "The `<video>` element is supported, but the video can not play due to a strict Content Security Policy."
 }
 links: {
     "Can I use: Video element":"https://caniuse.com/#feat=video",